ProphecyLabs/AI4Business/README.md

 We developed this open source AI4Business course, such that everyone has access to learn from our experiences.
 Our aspirations are to bring true added value to companies and train the next generation of AI professionals.
 In no way, shape or form is this course meant to be a profitable concept.
 The course stays open source, freely to consult by everyone.
 We also aim to bring this knowledge directly to the people by giving trainings and sharing new content via social media outlets.

 The world of AI is fast-paced and ever changing, so any AI course is by definition never truly finished.
 We therefore aim to continuously update this course with new  and exciting AI developments that can help businesses to thrive.
-Your opinions are of course very valuable to us in order to keep improving and updating the course, so feel free to fill in the survey below.
+Your opinions are of course very valuable to us in order to keep improving and updating the course, so feel free to fill in our [feedback survey](https://forms.gle/LgEuxzUJEt762sNT8).
 We also very much welcome content contributions and partnerships, see below for more details on this.

 ---